JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and easy to use.
-A trademarked polymerizing process permanently fuses the color to the polyester film covering, eliminating the possibilities of color-layer separation and allows repositioning the covering on your model.
-UltraCote's unique capability to both shrink and extend make it superior to other coverings for walking around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to apply.
+A trademarked polymerizing process completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and permits rearranging the covering on your model.
+UltraCote's unique capability to both shrink and stretch make it remarkable to other coverings for walking around tight curves and wingtips.

 Maximum shrinking is at 350 degrees F.